-As we all work (or scramble) to get our financial lives documented and organized by the looming April 15th, I thought it might be helpful to share a few tips for making this process easier next year.
+As we all scramble to get our financial lives documented and organized by the looming April 15th, I thought I’d share a few things that have made the process easier for me personally.
 Here are five ways that you can get ahead of the game and soften the blow for yourself so that next year’s tax season is a breeze.
 Well, maybe not a breeze – but at least hopefully not a crippling wind.
 These tips come equally from the wisdom of my friends and colleagues, as well as from (sometimes painful) personal experience.

 1) Pay quarterly instead of yearly.